-With eighty-four hours of targeted teaching time, over 8000+ questions, 150 hours of online drills, and several simulated tests, the entire regimen is strict and intentional.
+With eighty-four hours of targeted teaching time, over 8000+ required practice tests and practice questions already done, 150 hours of online drills, and several simulated tests, the entire regimen is strict and intentional.

-As I said, it is an opinion I have come to based on the extensive research I have done on the Princeton Review.
+As I said in person here, it is an opinion I have come to based on the extensive research I have done on the Princeton Review.

 Interestingly, this is the most personalized approach you would find on the side.
 If you don’t like to study in a group and would like one-on-one tutoring with an expert, this is the best option.

 It shouldn’t be mistaken for the self-paced method because it is different, although these topics would be taught to you at the most convenient pace.